Gijsreyn/PSDSC/README.md

-# PSDSC - PowerShell Desired State Configuration Version 3 Module
+# ![PSDSCIcon] PSDSC - PowerShell Desired State Configuration Version 3 Module

 This is the repository for the PowerShell Desired State Configuration (DSC) Version 3 Module.
 You might think, why another PowerShell module for DSC?
 We already have the [PSDesiredStateConfiguration](https://learn.microsoft.com/nl-nl/powershell/module/psdesiredstateconfiguration/?view=dsc-2.0).